Bluegales/certificates/README.md

 ### description

-The project provides a simple structure for central authorities who want to utilize the advantages of blockchain.
-It is designed to facilitate self-issuance of certificates with minimal adjustments.
+The project offers a straightforward framework for central authorities looking to harness the benefits of blockchain when issuing certificates, without requiring users to have a wallet.
+It is designed to support the self-issuance of certificates with minimal modifications needed.

-Key points are:
-Proof validity of certificates on-chain (even if the institution ceases to exist) Download the certificates
+It comprises three main components: creation, downloading, and verification.

-After users log in on the frontend, they can start the creation process of the certificates.
-The central institution will then store the hash of the certificate on-chain as an attestation and upload it encrypted to Lighthouse.
+After users log in through the frontend, they can initiate the certificate creation process.
+The backend will store the certificate's hash on the blockchain as an attestation and upload the encrypted certificate to Lighthouse.

-The user can then download the certificate directly from the frontend.
+Users can download their certificate at any time directly from the backend, which retrieves it from Lighthouse.
-The central institution will store

- download them, and have the additional option to share them with a wallet address, granting that address the ability to download the certificate as well.
-After the certificate has been created by the institution, the hash will be stored on-chain as an attestation, and the certificate file will be stored encrypted on Lighthouse.

-An additional frontend gives anyone the ability to upload a certificate as a file and it will show whether this certificate is valid or not.
-Certificates can even be validated if the original institution issuing the certificate ceases to exist.
-The blockchain is completely abstracted away, providing a user-friendly experience for the central authority issuing certificates, the users downloading the certificates, and the entities validating them.
+A separate frontend allows anyone to upload a certificate file to verify its authenticity.
+This system ensures that certificates can still be validated, even if the original issuing institution no longer exists.

+The creation, downloading, and verification of the certificates fully abstract the blockchain from the users, providing a user-friendly experience without the need to create a wallet.

+However, if a user wishes to directly download certificates from Lighthouse, they will need a wallet to sign messages.
+Through the frontend, users can link their certificates to their wallet address.
+A separate frontend allows them to view a list of their certificates and download any of them.
+As this system is fully decentralized, users can continue to access their certificates even if the original issuing institution ceases to exist.

 ## overview